 - Ability to work in a collaborative interdisciplinary environment

-- Desire to conduct cutting-edge neuroscience research
+- Desire to conduct cutting-edge behavioral neuroscience research

-- Experience in computer programming is required
+- Experience in in vivo electrophysiological recording or calcium imaging is required

 We especially encourage women and those from backgrounds underrepresented in STEM fields to apply to our lab.
 The University of California is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: UC Nondiscrimination and Affirmative Action Policy.